 The Transportation Contract Operations Manager would supervise the Transit Mechanic positions and would be the person at the LTA responsible for ensuring the service is operated reliably every day.
 The new position would be responsible for managing the fleet, overseeing retirements, purchasing new buses and ensuring that the storage yard and maintenance shop are operated and adequate for the needs of the system.
 The transition to battery-electric vehicles will need management support.
 Although the public transit contractor is responsible for stop maintenance, the role of this position would be to implement the Bus Stop Improvement Plan.
 The manager would be responsible for ensuring that all facilities and equipment are ADA compliant and overseeing development and marketing.
-A proposed new organization chart is shown in Figure 95.
-The fully loaded annual cost for an operations manager would be about \$120,000.
+A proposed new organization chart is shown in Error!
+Reference source not found..
+The fully loaded annual cost for a n operations manager would be about \$120,000.

-These recommendations are also aligned with the 2022 TDA Audit.
+This suggestion for staff augmentation is also aligned with the 2022 TDA Audit.
 The audit included a functional finding that an additional staff person would be required to effectively manage the transit function at the LTA.
 The TDA Audit suggested that this position was required to deal with grants, procurements, program administration, and reporting activities.